 When to Contact a Medical Professional

 If the herpes infection spreads to the eye, it is an emergency and can lead to blindness.
-Call your doctor right away.
+Contact your doctor right away.

 About 90% of the population carries HSV.
 There's little you can do to prevent your child from picking up the virus sometime during childhood.